Pascal-Delange/rust-and-htmx-rule-builder/README.md

 # HTMX Rule Builder

+## Foreword

+This repository is a bit of an experimentation I ran over two evenings (mostly).
+I had wanted for a while to try three unrelated things:

+- write some Rust code
+- build a small app using HTMX
+- see how far I can bootstrap an app using mostly cursor prompting This rule builder, inspired from an interview exercise we run, was just a pretext to do this.

+An overwhelming majority of the code within has been generated not written manually, do not judge me too harshly it's just an experimentation.

 A fraud detection rule builder built with Rust and HTMX.
 This project demonstrates building an AST-based rule engine with a dynamic, server-rendered UI.

 ## Features